HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## Removing "NaN"

   * If a note changes in one voice but not another, then a row will be created in the table only partially filled.
-This is because while the table will attempt to populate the change in note for all voices, but subsequent beats of a note or rest (for example, beats 2, 3, and 4 of a whole rest) do not appear for the note or rest's entire duration, only at its first instance.
+This is because  the table will attempt to populate a change in note for all of the voices in the piece, but subsequent beats of a note or rest (e.g. beats 2, 3, and 4 of a whole rest) do not appear, only the first instance of the note's creation does.
-  * These empty slots, which we now see as representing some note or rest being held, are therefore printed as "NaN", which stands for "Not a Number"
+  * These empty slots, which we now understand to represent a note or rest being *held* rather than ommitted are therefore printed as "NaN", which stands for "Not a Number", since the code is unable to find a value for the "missing" note.
   * To decrease the visual clutter of the table, these "NaN" outputs can be replaced with the `fillna()` function, which is used as follows:

 `piece.notes().fillna('')`

-  * The `fillna()` function accepts a parameter which, in quotes, represents the text which will replace the "NaN" elements of the `notes()` output table.
+  * The `fillna()` function accepts a parameter for the text which will replace the "NaN" elements of the `notes()` output table.
 This field may contain empty quotes, as shown above, or another symbol such as '-':

 `piece.notes().fillna('-')`

+  * Note that the parameter of the `fillna()` function is not necessarily a text, as any valid data could be provided, such as an integer value in place of the text field.
+Later, we will see how it can be useful to perform the function as written below, but in many cases, it is simply most optimal to pass either an empty quote string, a dash, or some other discrete symbol to the `fillna()` function for the benefit of a human reader.

+`piece.notes().fillna(0)`

-  * Once again, the amount of rows shown by this function can be controlled by adding a `.head()` function to the line, which may be placed either before or after the `fillna('')` function.
+  * Once again, the amount of rows shown by this function can be modified by adding a `.head()` function to the line, which may be placed either before or after the `fillna('')` function.
 For example, both of the following lines will each output the first 20 lines of the give piece, with all "NaN" elements replace by a dash:

 `piece.notes().fillna('-').head(20)`
 `piece.notes.head(20).fillna('-')`

+  * Note that this property is not true of all functions depending on their properties, so take care to order functions correctly when applying multiple functions to an object simultaneously.

 ## Counting, Sorting, and Graphing Notes

   * Since the output of the `notes()` function is in the form of a pandas dataframe, all of the functions applicable to dataframes in general apply here as well.
 A cheat sheet of pandas dataframe functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
 These operations include the following:

 First, let's create a variable to represent the dataframe for our piece:
-> `df = piece.notes()`
+> df = piece.notes()

 ### Count the number of rows in the dataframe (table)

-`df.count()`
+> df.count()

 ### Rename a column in the dataframe (table)

-`df.rename(columns = {'[Superious]':'Cantus'}, inplace = False)`
+> df.rename(columns = {'[Superious]':'Cantus'}, inplace = False)

   * More detail about `dataframe.rename()` can be [found here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html?highlight=rename#pandas.DataFrame.rename).

 ### Stack all columns on top of each other to get one list of all notes

-`df.stack()`
+> df.stack()

 ### Stack all columns, and count unique tones in the piece

-`df.stack().nunique()`
+> df.stack().nunique()

 ### Count the number of each note in each voice part

-`df.apply(pd.Series.value_counts).fillna(0).astype(int)`
+> df.apply(pd.Series.value_counts).fillna(0).astype(int)

 ### Count the number of each note in a single voice part, sorted in descending order

-`df.apply(pd.Series.value_counts).fillna(0).astype(int).sort_values(by = df.columns[0], ascending = False)`
+> df.apply(pd.Series.value_counts).fillna(0).astype(int).sort_values(by = df.columns[0], ascending = False)

 `sort_values()` can be modified as follows:
   * Parameter `ascending` (default = True) can be changed to False